A Convergent Finite Element Scheme for the Q-Tensor Model of Liquid Crystals Subjected to an Electric Field: Numerical Results

 and

 is the director for the liquid crystal molecule orientation.
+The boundary data $\tilde q$ is taken according to $Q_0$ on the boundary.
 In words, the initial directors have the same angle at each point in space.
-We also take $T = 2$, $\Delta t = 0.01$, and $\Omega = [-0.5,0.5]^2$ with a $30\times 30$ mesh.
-With this choice of $\Omega$, we see that the initial directors are continuous in $\overline{\Omega}$.
+We see that the initial directors are continuous in $\overline{\Omega}$.
+We also take $T = 2$ and $\Delta t = 0.01$.
 The resulting solution $(Q_h, u_h)$ is shown in Figure~\ref{fig:experiment_1_solution}.
 The maximum magnitude of any entry of a Q-tensor at time $t$ is shown in Figure~\ref{fig:experiment_1_qtensor_entries}, along with the maximum eigenvalue of any Q-tensor and the time-dependent coefficient in $\tilde g$.

 The plot of solutions shows the director fields imposed on a color gradient of the electric potential.
 We see that the directors of the liquid crystals tend to align parallel to the gradient of the electric potential.
 When the electric potential changes from a large value in the top right of the domain to the bottom right and has value roughly $0$ throughout $\Omega$ (as in the transition from $t=0.25$ to $t=0.5$ to $t=0.75$), we see that the Q-tensor directors align in the vertical direction.
 They repeat this behavior of aligning with the gradient of the electric potential for all time, and we again see the directors in the vertical direction at time $t=2$.